layer5io/istio-service-mesh-workshop/lab-5/README.md

 # Lab 5 - Request Routing and Canary Testing

-In this lab we are going to get our hands on some of the traffic management capabilities of Istio.
+In this lab, we are going to get our hands on some of the traffic management capabilities of Istio.

 ## 5.1 Apply default destination rules

-Before we start playing with Istio's traffic management capabilities we need to define the available versions of the deployed services.
-They are called subsets, in destination rules.
+Before we start playing with Istio's traffic management capabilities, we need to define the available versions of the deployed services.
+In Istio parlance, versions are called subsets.
+Subsets are defined in destination rules.

 <!-- Run the following command to create default destination rules for the Bookinfo services:
 ```sh
 kubectl apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml
 ``` -->

-Now in Meshery in the browser, navigate to the Istio adapter's management page from the left nav menu again.
+Using Meshery, navigate to the Istio management page:

-On the Istio adapter's management page, please enter `default` in the `Namespace` field.
+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Default Book info destination rules (defines subsets)` from the list.
+1. Click the (+) icon on the `Apply Service Mesh Configuration` card and select `Bookinfo subsets` from the list.

-<small>Manual step for can be found [here](#appendix)</small>

 This will deploy the destination rules for all the Book info services defining their subsets.

-In a few seconds we should be able to verify the destination rules created by using the command below:
+Verify the destination rules created by using the command below:

 ```sh
 kubectl get destinationrules